hleclerc/Stela/README.md

 A compilation server
 ====================
+(work in progress)

-To reduce the compilation time, Stela runs as a server with a (permanent) database containing the code for each class or method specialization. (work in progress)
+To reduce the compilation time, Stela runs as a server with a (permanent) database containing the code for each class or method specialization.

-It dramatically reduces the compilation time, permitting to rely heavily on the compile-time passes to help the user.
+It dramatically reduces the compilation time, giving the opportunity to rely heavily on the compile-time passes to help the user.

-For example, the return types are found according to the function code and the input parameters, recursively.
-With a compilation model as the C++ one (with templates, each modification implies recompiling everything), it would be impossible to generalize that.
+To take an example, the return types are found according to the function code and the input parameters, recursively.
+With a compilation model as the C++ one, it would be impossible to generalize that (with C++ templates, each modification implies recompiling everything).

-More generally, it allows to use template everywhere.
+More generally, it allows for using *template everywhere*.
 Actually, every function or method is template.
 Classes can of course easilly be templated.
 Of course, meta-programming is still in the game.

 Some details on the meta-programming model
 ==========================================

 Meta-programs are programs that are executed during the compilation.
 It basically helps to develop flexible stuff at no cost.
 Advanced uses include active libraries (as defined by Veldhuizen in [Active Libraries: Rethinking the roles of compilers and libraries|http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.40.8031])

-Within Stela, meta-program can work as with C++, with template (const) parameters and specialization, but meta-program can actually be any code that does not depend on something known only at run time (e.g. random values, user input...).
+Within Stela, meta-program can work as with C++, with template (const) parameters and specialization, but *meta-program can actually be any code that does not depend on something known only at run time* (e.g. random values, user input...).

 If you want Stela to execute code during the compilation, you can pass either
 * declare variables with `::=`